belle2/basf2/online_book/prerequisites/python.rst

   :class: xhint stacked toggle

   Add the ``import`` command inside your python file using your favourite editor.
-Previous tutorials introduced the editor 'nano' to you.
+Previous tutorials introduced the *nano* editor to you.

 .. admonition:: Solution
   :class: solution toggle